maxgav13/Student-s-t_regression/README.md

     ##    (0.7, 1]   (bad)       1     1.0%
     ##    (1, Inf)   (very bad)  0     0.0%

 Happily, most of our cases were in the "good" range.
-One pesky case \[can you guess which one?\] was in the "bad" range and another \[and can you guess that one, too?\] was only "ok."
-The `pareto_k_ids()` function will tell us which cases we'll want to look at.
+One pesky case was in the "bad" range \[can you guess which one?\] and another case was only "ok" \[and can you guess that one, too?\].
+The `pareto_k_ids()` function will tell exactly us which cases we'll want to look at.

 ``` r
 pareto_k_ids(loo_b1)